• Skip to primary navigation

 • Roll your dough on another sheet sprinkled with some corn meal.

-• Place the bread on the pizza stone and bake for 3-4 minutes, poking any air pumps with a fork.
+• Place the bread on the pizza stone and bake for 3-4 minutes, poking any air bubbles with a fork.

 Notes